Topics covered

 Protected leave refers to time off protected by federal or state laws.
 During protected leave, employees may take time off for reasons specified within the legislation without fear of termination or retaliation.
 Protected leave may also require businesses to extend health care coverage and other benefits during that period.

-Even so, employees still have the right to use their PTO during specific protected leaves.
+Even so, employees may still have the right to use their PTO during specific protected leaves.
 This provision can be relevant with the following examples:

 - FMLA: Under FMLA, eligible employees are entitled to up to 12 weeks of unpaid leave for qualifying reasons.
-Employers may allow or require employees to use PTO during FMLA leave.
+Employers may allow or require employees to use PTO concurrently during FMLA leave.

 - Pregnancy disability leave: Some states provide protected leave for pregnancy or related conditions.
 During this leave, employees may be allowed to use PTO and keep receiving pay during their absence.